This post was most recently updated on January 1st, 2024

 - Always try to study the stock and its future prospects

-- Always remember- investing in stock is a long term affair.
-If you get quick returns in short term – consider you are lucky!
+- Always remember- investing in stock is a long-term affair.
+If you get quick returns in the short term – consider you are lucky!

 - Never invest in stocks with borrowed money!